symphco/thursdevs-20230223/README.md

 There is a file called [`REQUIREMENTS.md`](./REQUIREMENTS.md) which lists user stories currently done for the project.
 Would you be able to finish the project satisfying all of those requirements?

-Clone this repository and get to work! :)
+Fork this repository and get to work! :)